things to do in Granada

 Experience gypsy life at the Sacromonte Caves

 Many of the caves have been turned into bars and restaurants, as well as some homes that allow tourists in to see what life in a gypsy cave house is like.
-You can even watch a traditional flamenco show with dinner in one of the cave restaurants.
+A must see in Granada is one of the traditional flamenco shows with dinner in one of the cave restaurants at Sacromonte.

 As with most places in Granada city you will also have spectacular views of both the Alhambra and the mountains from here.